NEW: Supermarket clerk: Mom of the missing baby never seemed depressed

 “It appears the suspect entered/exited through a bedroom window,” authorities said in a statement.
 “Evidence at the scene leads police to believe the child has been abducted.”

-Three cell phones were also reported missing at the home, Young said.
+Three cell phones were also reported missing at the home, according to police Capt.
+Steve Young.

 Lisa is described as 30 inches tall with blue eyes and blond hair, police said.
 She weighs between 26 and 30 pounds and was last seen wearing purple shorts and a purple shirt with white kittens on it.

-The missing girl has two bottom teeth and a "beauty mark" on her right outer thigh.
+The missing girl has two bottom teeth, a small bug bite under her left ear and a “beauty mark” on her right outer thigh.
 She had a cold with a cough, police said.